 - Minimally invasive techniques: Our surgeons routinely use minimally invasive techniques to treat heart valve disease, which leads to faster recovery and a return to normal activities quickly.

 - High volume expertise: The Center for Heart Valve Disease at Valley has performed more than 2,100 valve procedures since 2006.
 This number includes both surgical and minimally invasive procedures, including the numbers below.

 - Aortic valve surgery: The cardiac surgery team at Valley has performed more than 1,400 aortic valve replacements and repairs.
 These aortic valve surgeries include patients with aortic valve disease only, aortic valve issues plus a coronary artery bypass, and patients with multiple damaged valves.

 - Mitral valve surgery: The cardiac surgery team at Valley has performed more than 830 mitral valve procedures.
 These included mitral valve repairs and/or replacements and combined procedures that treated mitral valves plus other issues, including damaged aortic valves, coronary artery bypass, and aortic surgery.

-- Partnership with Cleveland Clinic: Our specialists, including our cardiac surgeons, can call a surgical colleague at the Cleveland Clinic and collaborate on a patient’s case within the same day if required.
+- Alliance with Cleveland Clinic: Our specialists, including our cardiac surgeons, can call a surgical colleague at the Cleveland Clinic and collaborate on a patient’s case within the same day if required.
 This allows patients to receive a second opinion from two experts in real-time, ensuring they feel supported in their decision making.